BRTNetwork/brt-address-codec/README.md

 ### encodeNodePublic(bytes: Buffer): string

-Encode bytes to the BR Ledger "node public key" format (base58).
+Encode bytes to the BRT Ledger "node public key" format (base58).

 This is useful for rippled validators.

 ### decodeNodePublic(base58string: string): Buffer

-Decode an BR Ledger "node public key" (in base58 format) into its raw bytes.
+Decode an BRT Ledger "node public key" (in base58 format) into its raw bytes.

 ### encodeAccountPublic(bytes: Buffer): string